 The raisins (or nuts etc) option is very convenient.
 To let the machine automatically add raisins, push the ‘raisin’ button once.
-To manually add in the raisins, push the ‘raisin’ button twice and the machine will beep to tell you when you need to add the raisins.
+To manually add in the raisins, push the ‘raisin’ button twice and the machine will beep to tell you when you need to add in the raisins.

 Kneading & Rising

 Bread dough proofs well in this machine.
 The temperature rises slightly when final proofing starts.
 Opening the lid to peep while kneading/rising will not affect its function.

-The top crust is usually fine, but crust at the sides can be thick, rough and tough.
+The top crust is usually fine, but the side crusts can be thick, rough and tough.
 There is no way to control the side crusts, so this is a major letdown.
 I found taking out the bread 5-8 minutes earlier can prevent thick crusts.
 Some said wrapping the tin with foil.
-I tried this, my bread came out half-cooked.
-Some good recipes also produce thin, finely textured crusts.
+I tried this and my bread came out half-cooked.
+Some good recipes can produce thin, finely textured crusts.
 The bread itself is usually soft and nice.

 Cleaning is a breeze with this one.
 The place that tends to gather dough is around the blade.
-The dough came off easily after soaking the pan in water for 10 minutes.
+The dough came off easily after soaking the pan in water for 5 minutes.
 The yeast and nut dispenser are to be wiped clean.

-For my first bake, I follow strictly to the recipe provided in the manual:
+For my first bake, I followed strictly to the recipe provided in the manual:

 250g high protein flour